Wood Badge is an advanced, national leadership course open only to Scouting volunteers and professionals.

 CUB SCOUT LEADERS!
 How would you like to attend a training that takes you far beyond your Basic Leader Training?
 Would you like to build your skills in communication, conflict management and teaching methods?
 How about a leadership course that rivals many corporate level trainings?

 Wood Badge is here for you.
-This is not a Troop leader training but is designed for Cub, Scout, Varsity, and Venturing leaders.
+This is not a Troop leader training but is designed for Cub, Scouts BSA, Sea Scouts, and Venturing leaders.
 This course will help you better understand how all the Scouting programs tie together.
 It will provide you with many useful leadership tools to help enable our youth to have the best possible Scouting experience.
-There is no better time to attend a Wood Badge course and make a difference in your unit than when you are a Cub Scout Leader.
+There is no better time to attend a Wood Badge course and make a difference in your unit than NOW.

 Have you heard of “The Ticket” and wondered what it is?
 The ticket is a group of five goals you set for yourself to do after course, to improve your unit.
 You learn more about this on the course.